webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-require-include                                      Negative 'module-parser-javascript-require-include' option.
   --module-parser-javascript-require-js                                              Enable/disable parsing of require.js special syntax like require.config, requirejs.config, require.version and requirejs.onError.
   --no-module-parser-javascript-require-js                                           Negative 'module-parser-javascript-require-js' option.
+  --module-parser-javascript-strict-export-presence                                  Emit errors instead of warnings when imported names don't exist in imported module.
+  --no-module-parser-javascript-strict-export-presence                               Negative 'module-parser-javascript-strict-export-presence' option.
+  --module-parser-javascript-strict-this-context-on-imports                          Handle the this context correctly according to the spec for namespace objects.
+  --no-module-parser-javascript-strict-this-context-on-imports                       Negative 'module-parser-javascript-strict-this-context-on-imports' option.
   --module-parser-javascript-system                                                  Enable/disable parsing of System.js special syntax like System.import, System.get, System.set and System.register.
   --no-module-parser-javascript-system                                               Negative 'module-parser-javascript-system' option.
+  --module-parser-javascript-unknown-context-critical                                Enable warnings when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-unknown-context-critical                             Negative 'module-parser-javascript-unknown-context-critical' option.
+  --module-parser-javascript-unknown-context-recursive                               Enable recursive directory lookup when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-unknown-context-recursive                            Negative 'module-parser-javascript-unknown-context-recursive' option.
+  --module-parser-javascript-unknown-context-reg-exp <value>                         Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-unknown-context-request <value>                         Sets the request when using the require function in a not statically analyse-able way.
   --module-parser-javascript-url                                                     Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-url                                                  Negative 'module-parser-javascript-url' option.
   --module-parser-javascript-worker <value...>                                       Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-worker-reset                                            Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --module-parser-javascript-wrapped-context-critical                                Enable warnings for partial dynamic dependencies.
+  --no-module-parser-javascript-wrapped-context-critical                             Negative 'module-parser-javascript-wrapped-context-critical' option.
+  --module-parser-javascript-wrapped-context-recursive                               Enable recursive directory lookup for partial dynamic dependencies.
+  --no-module-parser-javascript-wrapped-context-recursive                            Negative 'module-parser-javascript-wrapped-context-recursive' option.
+  --module-parser-javascript-wrapped-context-reg-exp <value>                         Set the inner regular expression for partial dynamic dependencies.
   --module-parser-javascript-auto-amd                                                You can pass `false` to disable AMD support.
   --no-module-parser-javascript-auto-amd                                             Negative 'module-parser-javascript-auto-amd' option.
   --module-parser-javascript-auto-browserify                                         Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-auto-browserify                                      Negative 'module-parser-javascript-auto-browserify' option.
   --module-parser-javascript-auto-commonjs                                           Enable/disable parsing of CommonJs syntax.
   --no-module-parser-javascript-auto-commonjs                                        Negative 'module-parser-javascript-auto-commonjs' option.
+  --module-parser-javascript-auto-commonjs-magic-comments                            Enable/disable parsing of magic comments in CommonJs syntax.
+  --no-module-parser-javascript-auto-commonjs-magic-comments                         Negative 'module-parser-javascript-auto-commonjs-magic-comments' option.
+  --module-parser-javascript-auto-expr-context-critical                              Enable warnings for full dynamic dependencies.
+  --no-module-parser-javascript-auto-expr-context-critical                           Negative 'module-parser-javascript-auto-expr-context-critical' option.
+  --module-parser-javascript-auto-expr-context-recursive                             Enable recursive directory lookup for full dynamic dependencies.
+  --no-module-parser-javascript-auto-expr-context-recursive                          Negative 'module-parser-javascript-auto-expr-context-recursive' option.
+  --module-parser-javascript-auto-expr-context-reg-exp <value>                       Sets the default regular expression for full dynamic dependencies.
+  --module-parser-javascript-auto-expr-context-request <value>                       Set the default request for full dynamic dependencies.
   --module-parser-javascript-auto-harmony                                            Enable/disable parsing of EcmaScript Modules syntax.
   --no-module-parser-javascript-auto-harmony                                         Negative 'module-parser-javascript-auto-harmony' option.
   --module-parser-javascript-auto-import                                             Enable/disable parsing of import() syntax.